 - Research opportunities with and close mentorship by NYU Shanghai faculty

-- Access to the vast intellectual resources of NYU GSAS and NYU Department of Sociology
+- Access to the vast resources of NYU GSAS and NYU Department of Sociology

-- Cutting-edge research environment at NYU Shanghai, including the Center for Applied Social and Economic Research, a thriving community of PhD students, post-doctoral fellows, and research associates, activities such as a regular program of seminars and visiting academics, and links with other universities within and outside China
+- A cutting-edge research environment at NYU Shanghai, including the Center for Applied Social and Economic Research -- a thriving community of PhD candidates, post-doctoral fellows, and research associates, featuring activities such as a regular program of seminars and visiting academics, and connections with other universities within and outside China

 - Additional benefits exclusive to the NYU Shanghai program, including international health insurance and travel funds

 - Chen, Y., Wu, X., Hu, A., He, G., & Ju, G. (2021).
 Social prediction: a new research paradigm based on machine learning.
 The Journal of Chinese Sociology, 8(1), 1-21.

 - Hu, A., Wu, X., & Chen, T. (2021).
 Changing subjective wellbeing across the college life: survey evidence from China.
 Chinese Sociological Review, 1-21.